Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 The good news is that Securew2’s Cloud Managed PKI integrates with all major vendors, including Intune and Jamf.
 It’s also designed to work with your existing architecture, minimizing errors and avoiding costly infrastructure upgrades.

 Our PKI automatically enrolls managed devices in certificate-based authentication and can issue certificates through any MDM using our efficient API Gateways.
-Furthermore, our user-friendly management interface enables you to address the whole certificate lifecycle by providing several certificate management features.
-In our management portal, you can even modify your certificates with dozens of policies, providing the perfect authentication solution for your unique needs.
+Furthermore, our user-friendly management interface provides several certificate management features, enabling you to address the whole certificate lifecycle.
+In our management portal, you can modify your certificates with dozens of policies, providing the perfect authentication solution for your unique needs.

-The list does not end here; we also provide industry-unique enhancements for your favorite MDMs like Intune and Jamf – our most recent upgrade is a certificate auto revocation on expiry feature.
-We believe in constantly upgrading ourselves in order to retain our ever-expanding consumer base.
-If you’re willing to broaden your cybersecurity horizons, check out our prices to learn more.
+The list does not end here; we provide industry-unique enhancements for your favorite MDMs like Intune and Jamf.
+Our most recent upgrade is a certificate auto revocation on expiry feature.
+We believe in constantly upgrading ourselves to retain our ever-expanding consumer base.
+If you want to broaden your cybersecurity horizons, check out our prices to learn more.

 Learn about this author